Lucena position: Introduction

-The Lucena position is, incorrectly, named after the Castillian Luis Ramírez de Lucena, since the position does not appear in his book on chess, Repetición de Amores e Arte de Axedrez (1497).
+The Lucena position is incorrectly named after the Castilian Luis Ramírez de Lucena: the position does not appear in his book on chess, Repetición de Amores e Arte de Axedrez (1497).
 The earliest preserved discussion of the position is in Alessandro Salvio's Il Puttino (1634), a romance on the career of the chess player Leonardo da Cutro, and it is in that form that it is given here.
 Salvio attributes it to Scipione Genovino.
 It is likely that the error arose from the sixth edition of the Handbuch des Schachspiels (1880), in which editor Constantin Schwede incorrectly attributed the position to "Lucena 96", possibly as a result of confusion over the references in Antonius van der Linde's 1874 work Das Schachspiel des XVI.
 Jahrhunderts.

 The position is shown above and below (the position can be moved as a whole or mirrored so that the pawn is on any of the b through g).
 White's aim is to either promote his pawn or else compel Black to give up his rook for it – either result will leave White with an overwhelming advantage and a straightforward win.
 White has managed to advance his pawn to the seventh rank, but it is prevented from queening because his own king is in the way.
 White would like to move his king and then promote his pawn, but is prevented from moving to the a-file by the black rook, and prevented from moving to the c-file by the black king.

 The essential characteristics of the position are: